 Step 12: Return to Kodi home-screen and click ‘Settings’ (the cog icon)

-Step 14: Now select the ‘Language’ option on the left panel of the next window
+Step 14: On the bottom left, where you see the cog icon, make sure Standard (or anything other than Basic) is selected.
+Now select the ‘Language’ option on the left panel of the next window

 Step 15: On the right, click ‘Languages to download subtitles for’ in ‘Download Services’ to choose your preferred language for subtitles for Kodi.
 For most of us, the default language will be English.